trendmicro/tlsh/README.md

 - The global similarity score distances objects with significant size difference.
 Global similarity can be disabled.
 It also distances objects with different quartile distributions.
 - TLSH can be compiled to generate 70 or 134 characters hash strings.
-The longer version is more accurate.
+  The longer version has been created to use of the 70 char hash strings is not working for your application.

 TLSH similarity is expressed as a difference score:

 - A score of 0 means the objects are almost identical.
-- For the 70 characters hash, a score of 200 or higher means the objects are very different.
+- For the 70 characters hash, there is a detailed table of experimental Detection rates and False Positive rates based on the threshhold. see [Table II on page 5](https://github.com/trendmicro/tlsh/blob/master/TLSH_CTC_final.pdf)
-  For the 134 characters hash, a score of 400 or higher means the objects are very different.

 # Publications